icecoredynasty/icecoredynasty.github.io/league.md

 </p>

 <p>
   New to Yahoo?
-You may be considered for the <strong>IceCore Training League</strong> — learn the platform, experience the format and earn your way into a future IceCore franchise.
+You may be considered for the <strong>IceCore Development</strong> League — learn the platform, experience the format and earn your way into a future IceCore franchise.
 </p>